rafeyshah/JewelSense/design_doc.md

 ## 🔍 Project Overview

-This project implements an AI-powered system that detects, tracks, and retrieves jewelry items (rings, earrings, tiaras, etc.) from images and videos.
-The system combines real-time hand landmark detection, object detection, visual similarity search using CLIP, and deep tracking.
+This project implements an AI-powered system that detects, tracks, and retrieves jewelry items (rings, earrings, tiaras, dresses, etc.) from images and videos.
+The system combines real-time hand landmark detection, object detection, visual similarity search using CLIP, and deep tracking using DeepSORT.

 ---